Careers360 Logo

 (3) New cells come from pre-existing cells.
 The last statement was the contribution of Virchow who through his experimentation, proved that cells arise from the pre-existing cell and not through crystallization as was proposed by Schleiden and Schwann earlier.

-All the three scientists helped in paving the way to formulate the modern cell theory.
-Main points of the modern version of cell theory are-
+All three scientists helped in paving the way to formulate the modern cell theory.
+The main points of the modern version of cell theory are-

 (1) All living beings are made from one or more cells.